Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress weekly while you are receiving fat emulsions to make sure that this medicine does not cause unwanted effects.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress weekly while receiving fat emulsions to make sure that this medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-Allergic reactions may occur while you are using this medicine.
-Tell your doctor right away if you have the following symptoms: rapid, shallow breathing, trouble breathing, fast heartbeat, lightheadedness, dizziness, or fainting, nausea or vomiting, rash or itching skin, or a fever or chills.
+Allergic reactions may occur while you or your child are receiving this medicine.
+Tell your doctor right away if you or your child have the following symptoms: rapid, shallow breathing, trouble breathing, fast heartbeat, lightheadedness, dizziness, or fainting, nausea or vomiting, rash or itching skin, or a fever or chills.

 This medicine may cause a rare condition called fat overload syndrome.
-Tell your doctor right away if you have a fever, chills, cough, sore throat, right upper abdominal or stomach pain and fullness, or unusual bleeding, bruising, or weakness.
+Tell your doctor right away if you or your child have a fever, chills, cough, sore throat, right upper abdominal or stomach pain and fullness, or unusual bleeding, bruising, or weakness.

-Call your doctor if you have redness, swelling, pain, or infection at the injection site.
+Call your doctor if you or your child have redness, swelling, pain, or infection at the injection site.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.